 Want to take the kids out for lunch?
 With the summer holidays on our doorstep and six terrifying weeks of 'free time' to fill, the need for fun activities and full stomachs looms large.
-You'd be forgiven for thinking 'that' well known pizza restaurant is the only reliable option, but it’s not just the big chains that will accommodate the little ones.
-Here’s our pick of 9 much more interesting London restaurants where children will be made more than welcome.
+You'd be forgiven for thinking that well known pizza restaurant is the only reliable option, but it’s not just the big chains that will accommodate the little ones.
+Here’s our pick of nine much more interesting London restaurants where children will be made more than welcome.

 All Star Lanes has locations in Holborn, Brick Lane, Westfield Stratford and Westfield Shepherd's Bush

 This Soho institution’s offering of pulled pork sandwiches, ribs, chicken wings, burgers and mac ‘n’ cheese will ensure neither adult nor child leave hungry.
 Or with a clean face.
 The best bit?
 There's a dedicated kids' menu that offers little rib nibblers the chance to delve into three courses and a drink for just £4.95.

 The starter and dessert are pre-determined (veggies and hummus, then ice lollies) but there are a range of meaty mains to choose from.
 Download the Q-Club app to your phone and you'll receive a bunch of additional offers as well, including kids eating free all day on weekends.

 You can find Bodean's all over London including Balham, Clapham, Fulham, Old Street, Soho, Covent Garden and Tower Hill (though Soho remains our favourite)